New Brookland Tavern

 New Brookland Tavern is a bar and music venue located in the Five Points neighborhood of Columbia, South Carolina.
 New Brookland Tavern is one of, if not the oldest, continuous running music venues in the Columbia area.
 It is known for presenting live music 365 days a year.
 They have an annual New Year's Eve cover show and Emo Nights with 2000s music.
 It takes its name from the old name for West Columbia where it was previously located.

 Notable events

 The bar was featured on the October 5, 1998, episode of WCW Monday Nitro when Mike Tenay was on the road with the members of the nWo Wolfpac (Kevin Nash, Lex Luger and Konnan), who were on a hunt for Scott Hall, an nWo Hollywood member.

+In 1999, it hosted Collapsis, a late 90s band from the Chapel Hill scene, and Death Cab for Cutie.
+In 2000, it hosted then very popular Canadian band Our Lady Peace (who also played at Rock 93.5 Fallout at Finlay Park in '02).
+In '01, they had Bayside.
+In 2002, it had (separately) Taking Back Sunday (Adam Lazzara is from Charlotte), My Morning Jacket, Long Island's Brand New, Rilo Kiley with Jenny Lewis, and Hopesfall (from Charlotte) with ATL's Norma Jean.
+In 2003, it had Jacksonville's Yellowcard, then little known My Chemical Romance, and Iron & Wine from Columbia.
+In 2004 they had Florida's Underoath with nationally known hardcore punk Columbia band Stretch Arm Strong.
+In 2004, Jordan Miller of Columbia's The Movement (reggae band) rapped there, and it had Orlando's Trivium, Canada's Silverstein, and Rock Hill's Emery.
+In 2005, they had Panic! at the Disco with Augustana.
+In 2006 they had Atlanta's Manchester Orchestra and Nashville's Paramore (who had a #1 album on Billboard 200 in 2013 with Paramore (album).
+In '06 they also had O.A.R., Florida's Mayday Parade, and Charleston's Band of Horses.
+In '07, they had The Almost and A Day to Remember, both from Florida.
+In '07, they also had Portugal. the Man, and Between the Buried and Me a Raleigh metal band.
+In '08 it had Columbia's new wave Baumer (band), The Gaslight Anthem, and Memphis May Fire.
+In '09 it had Gainesville's Against Me!.
+In the late 00s, New Brookland had bands like Florence's Sequoyah Prep School (Justin Osborne of Susto's old band), Flyleaf, and The Wonder Years.